Good & Craft

 (Right) Wallpaper Living waters with Jelly Fishes by Good & Craft during wallpaper installation.

 Hiring a Professional Wallpaper Installer

 The first step in getting your wallpaper installed nicely is hiring a professional and experienced wallpaper installer, regardless your wallpaper has a dark background or not.
-Not just our wallpapers, but any wallpapers should be installed by a professional!
+Not just our wallpapers, any wallpapers should be installed by a professional!
 The result when having wallpapers installed by a specialist is much better than attempting to install them alone or by a contractor / painter who claims to know how to hang wallpapers.

 Second step to install wallpapers nicely is never hang them without reading through the instructions.
 Always hand the wallpaper installation instructions that come with your wallpaper to your installer.
 Dark wallpapers do need extra precautions before and during the installation.
 When rushing through the installation or not reading the instructions things can go wrong!
 And as wallpapers usually are an addition to your home intended to stay on the walls for many years to come, you should take time to source an expert that understands that wallpapering is a delicate craft.
 To find a professional who is providing high-end wallcovering installation in your area you can check with The Wallcovering Installers Association (www.wallcoveringinstallers.org) or for the area around London (www.renovart.co.uk).